Closed Curtain: Reception

-On review aggregator website Rotten Tomatoes, the film has a "certified fresh" approval rating of 90% based on 40 reviews, and an average rating of 7.4/10.
+Closed Curtain has an approval rating of 91% on review aggregator website Rotten Tomatoes, based on 44 reviews, and an average rating of 7.5/10.
+The website's critical consensus states: "Ambitious and exquisitely crafted, Jafar Panahi's semi-nonfiction tale is a powerful, imaginative portrait of an artist's despair".
 On Metacritic, the film has a weighted average score of 81 out of 100, based on 16 critics, indicating "universal acclaim".

 Hanns-Georg Rodek of Die Welt said that the film was "simultaneously a film about courage and cowardice in the repression...[and] simultaneously allegorical and concrete" and that Melika was the "embodiment of free thought".
 Jay Weissberg of Variety compared the film to Luigi Pirandello's Six Characters in Search of an Author and to the theater of the absurd, but said that "the multitude of thematic levels has the overall effect of weakening the film's impact."
 Deborah Young of The Hollywood Reporter praised the film's cinematography and lighting despite its low budget and said that the film was "not an easy film to relate to – in fact it deliberately short-circuits any emotional response from the audience-- and will have to rely largely on Panahi's reputation to get off the ground in foreign art venues."
 Eric Kohn of IndieWire gave the film an A− rating, but called it "less a finished movie than a cry for help, its enigmatic trajectory allows viewers to empathize with Panahi exclusively through his ideas."
 Patrick Gamble of cine-vue.com called the film "an existential example of meta filmmaking disguised as a humanist chamber piece about political repression" but criticized the film's third act, called Panahi's role an "ill-advised cameo, the film's self-reverential aesthetic tips the scales, turning a heavy-handed, yet enjoyable metaphor for his creative repression into an overblown and jarringly personal odyssey."
 Rui Martins of pravda.ru called it "a film allegory about his inability to connect with the outside world."